MysteryPancake/Houdini-Fun/README.md

 ## Attribute min / max / average...
 Use Attribute Promote set to "Detail" with the appropriate mode.

+## Alternating rows for brick walls
+The hard part about modelling brick walls is the alternating pattern.
+Every second row is slid across by half a brick's width.
+How would you create this pattern?
+Manual interpolation?
+Primuv?

+An easy way is working subtractively.
+Take the base curve and resample it.
+This gives you the first row.
+For the second row, subdivide the first.
+Use a "Group by Range" node to select every second point, then delete them with a "Dissolve" node.

 ## Access context geometry inside solver
 If you need geometry in a context that doesn't provide it (like the forces of a Vellum Solver), just drop down a SOP Solver.
-You can use Object Merge inside a SOP Solver to get geometry from anywhere else too.
-Create feedback loops until your heart's content!
+You can use Object Merge inside a SOP Solver to grab geometry from anywhere else too.
+Great for feedback loops!

 ## Pyro: Fix mushrooms
 Many techniques work depending on the situation.
 Sometimes more randomisation is needed, other times the velocity needs reducing.